John Davie (activist): Vegetarianism

-At the age of 46, Davie became a vegetarian after reading Fruits and Farinacea and on the advice of a pro-vegetarian doctor that it would help his dyspepsia.
-For some time he was secretary of the Vegetarian Society.
+At the age of 46, Davie became a vegetarian after reading John Smith's Fruits and Farinacea and on the advice of a doctor, who suggested a vegetarian diet to help his dyspepsia.

+Davie was honorary secretary of the Dunfermline Vegetarian Society.
+For a period he served as secretary of the Vegetarian Society.
 He also served as treasurer and later as a vice-president.
 Davie distributed vegetarian literature and arranged for the Society's brochures to be inserted into periodicals by booksellers.

-He was also one of the originators of the Waverly Hydrotherapy Institution at Melrose and served as managing director.
-He steered the clinic to support vegetarianism.
+He was one of the originators of the Waverly Hydrotherapy Institution at Melrose and served as its managing director.
+He promoted vegetarianism at the institution.

-In 1874, Davie, W. Gibson Ward, Isaac Pitman, and Francis William Newman were described as "four leading vegetarians" in England.
-The Vegetarian Society presented an address to Davie in March 1890, to celebrate him reaching his 90th year.
-In September of the same year, he attended the 2nd International Vegetarian Congress in London.
+In 1874, The Graphic described Davie, Francis William Newman, Isaac Pitman, and W. Gibson Ward as "four leading vegetarians" in England.

+The Vegetarian Society presented an address to Davie in March 1890 to mark his 90th year.
+In September of that year, he attended the second International Vegetarian Congress in London.